AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 ]
 ```

-In the fragment definition above, there is an optional property used with `middleName` tag.
-Since the optional property is set to true, the `middleName` tag will be replaced by it's value if it exists else will be replaced by an empty string.
+In the fragment above, there is an optional property used with `middleName` tag.
+Since the optional property is set to true, the `middleName` tag will be replaced by its value if it exists else will be replaced by an empty string.

 ![Output of fragment with optional value in document](../images/fragments-optional.png)